ShubhamShit0le/Todo-App/README.md

 # Todo-App
 This Project Developed In React Native
+In That Application I Used React-Redux ToolKit
+This Application Create Using Expo
-It Is A Android Application
+This Application Runs On A Android And Ios Both Operating System This Is Simple Application